Raid on the Medway

 Politically, the raid was disastrous for the war plans of Charles II of England.
 It led to a quick end to the war, and a favourable peace for the Dutch.
-It was one of the worst defeats in the Royal Navy's history, and one of the worst suffered by the British military.
+The raid was one of the worst defeats in the both the history of the Royal Navy and British military history more broadly speaking.
 Horace George Franks called it the "most serious defeat it has ever had in its home waters."

 Prelude

 In 1667 Charles II's active fleet was in a reduced state due to recent expenditure restrictions, with the remaining "big ships" laid up.
 The Dutch seized this opportunity to attack the English.
 They had made earlier plans for such an attack in 1666 after the Four Days' Battle but were prevented from carrying them out by their defeat in the St James's Day Battle.
 The mastermind behind the plan was the leading Dutch politician Grand Pensionary Johan de Witt.
 His brother Cornelis de Witt accompanied the fleet to supervise.
 Peace negotiations had been in progress at Breda since March, but Charles had been procrastinating over the signing of peace, hoping to improve his position through secret French assistance.
 Based on these assumptions De Witt thought it best to end the war quickly with a clear victory, thereby ensuring a more advantageous settlement for the Dutch Republic.
-Most Dutch flag officers had strong doubts about the feasibility of such a daring attack, fearing the treacherous shoals in the Thames estuary, but they obeyed orders nevertheless.
+Most Dutch flag officers had strong doubts about the feasibility of such a daring attack, fearing the treacherous shoals in the Thames Estuary, but they obeyed orders nevertheless.
 The Dutch made use of two English pilots who had defected, one a dissenter named Robert Holland, the other a smuggler who had fled English justice.